swilliams11/edgemicro-decorator/edge/README.md

 # Configure

-This sample requires you to create a set of developers, apps, and API products in your organization.
-To create these entities, run the scripts under `../setup`.
-Follow the instructions in `../setup/README`.

-Alternatively, if you run `../setup/deploy_all.sh`, you will be prompted to create the developers, apps, and API products.
+In order to deploy this proxy, you need to create a developer, an app, and an API product in your organization.
+The setup script below describes how to complete this.

 1. Update `/setup/setenv.sh` with your organization name and email address.